-Data from external serial sensors can input to the software via a Gemini Hub or the computer COM Ports.
+Data from external serial sensors can input to the software via a Gemini Hub, the computer COM Ports or via the additional serial ports on the Gemini unit itself.
 These options can be enabled/disabled using the provided drop-down menus.
 See Section 5.3, "Serial Data Input" for a detailed description of the related settings and options.